Data Visualization with Tableau (42 Blogs) Become a Certified Professional

 1 / 9 Blog from Understanding Data Visualization with Tableau

 When you talk about Data Visualization, the first word that comes to your mind is – Tableau.
 I am guessing that’s why you might be here reading this Tableau tutorial because you have heard about the advantages of Tableau.
-The demand for Tableau certification training is at peak because of its increasing adoption in the market.
+The demand for tableau is at peak because of its increasing adoption in the market.

 This is my first blog in this Tableau Tutorial blog series which will explain how to get started with Tableau.
 Hope you will enjoy learning about Tableau with this Tableau Tutorial blog.